 Localization is the process of customizing your application for a given culture or locale.
-In other words, Localization is the process of customizing your application in such a way that it behaves as per current culture or locale.
-Typically, Localization translates your application UI into current culture or locale.
+In other words, Localization is the process of customizing your application in such a way that it behaves as per your current culture or locale.
+Typically, Localization translates your application UI into the current culture or locale.

 What is a Resource File?

 ASP.NET provides resource files to implement globalization and localization.
 The resource file is an XML file having extension resx.
 Each resource in the resx file is in the form of a key-value pair.
 For each culture that your application needs to support create a separate resource file.
 For example, WebResources.en.resx is a resource file for the English language, and WebResources.hi.resx is a resource file for the Hindi language.

 There are two types of resource files as given below :

 Local Resources: Local resources are specific to a single web page and are used for providing versions of a web page in different languages.
 These are stored in the App_LocalResources folder.